 In 2018, the World Health Organisation (WHO) launched the Global Initiative for Childhood Cancer, with a two-fold ambition:

 The Global Initiative is conducted with the support of a host of partners, including St. Jude Children’s Research Hospital in the US, the first WHO Collaborating Centre on childhood cancer, which has committed US$ 15 million for the implementation of the initiative.

-UICC works with WHO contributed to the Global Initiative for Childhood Cancer with respect to planning and advocacy and participation in working group discussions on financing, governance and policy development.
+UICC works with WHO contributed to the Global Initiative for Childhood Cancer (GICC) with respect to planning and advocacy and participation in working group discussions on financing, governance and policy development.